How Does Cocaine Affect the Brain?

 When someone snorts or injects cocaine, or smokes the crystallized form of the drug known as crack cocaine, the drug goes quickly to the brain.
 There it stimulates a buildup of a large amount of dopamine, the neurotransmitter that signals a sense of pleasure.
 This flood of dopamine is what causes the feeling of euphoria that users experience.

 Cocaine affects all areas of the brain that have dopamine, but the limbic system is most impacted.
-The limbic system is involved in emotions and memories, and the strong effect of cocaine here helps to explain why the drug causes people to experience pleasure and lose control over using the drug.
+The limbic system is involved in emotions and memories, and the strong effect of cocaine here helps to explain why the drug causes people to experience pleasure and lose control overusing the drug.
 The association of cocaine-created pleasure with memories helps stimulate addiction.
-The user is reminded of where the pleasure came from, cocaine, and is led to use again to re-experience the euphoria.
+The user is reminded of where the pleasure came from, cocaine, and is led to use it again to re-experience the euphoria.

 Cocaine’s Effect on the Brain Over Time

 The sense of pleasure that cocaine creates incites reward-seeking behaviors.
 A person remembers that the euphoria came from cocaine, that sense of pleasure acts like a reward for its use, and it promotes behaviors in that person to seek out the drug again.
 Over time and with continued use of the drug, the brain begins to adapt to the high levels of dopamine by becoming less sensitive to it.
 In order to get the same high again, the user needs to take more and more cocaine.
 Tolerance, an important sign of addiction, begins to develop because of the way the brain adapts to cocaine.